SAVE-THE-DATE FOR OUR 2025 EVENT!

 12am-3am Late Night Dances @ The Curtis Hotel

-NEW!
-1:00am SHAG UNDERGROUND CONTEST!
+1:00am SHAG UNDERGROUND CONTEST! (in the Fast Room!)

-Evening Social Dance Theme: 20th Anniversary Emerald
+Evening Social Dance Theme: Excellent 80s

 Curtis Hotel - HNFW